Meet Lauren.

 One hundred weddings and counting

-Lauren is a Portland, Oregon-based filmmaker who specializes in documenting weddings and events worldwide.
-She has had the honor of filming more than 100 weddings to date and has been featured in publications such as Green Wedding Shoes, Style Me Pretty, The Wed, Wedding Chicks, and more.
-In 2024, she was awarded Oregon Wedding Day’s Best Videographer.
+Lauren Mueller-Laskin is a Portland, Oregon-based filmmaker who specializes in documenting destination weddings.
+In 2024 and 2025, she was awarded Oregon Wedding Day’s Best Videographer.
+She has been featured in publications such as Oregon Wedding Day, Green Wedding Shoes, Style Me Pretty, The Wed, WedVibes, and more.

 More about Lauren